The transcript of the video follows below for further review.

 In sum, the allegations in Rister's Complaint failed to state a claim upon which relief may be granted.

-If you are facing a SBA loan default contact one of our SBA lawyers for a FREE consultation regarding your SBA debt and whether you can submit an SBA offer in compromise.
+If you are facing a SBA loan default contact one of our SBA lawyers for a consultation regarding your SBA debt and whether you can submit an SBA offer in compromise.